Ginger benefits brain aging and inflammation, memory, attention, anxiety, depression, and more. Learn how to best use ginger as a food or supplement.

 Glutamate is an important neurotransmitter but, in excess, becomes neurotoxic and can even cause brain cells to die.

-Ginger Reduces the Pain of Migraine Headaches
+7. Ginger Reduces the Pain of Migraine Headaches

 Ginger effectively reduces the pain of migraine headaches.

-But sumatriptan is not appropriate for everyone, has numerous side effects, and should not be mixed with antidepressant medications like SSRIs — together they can lead to dangerous serotonin syndrome.
+But sumatriptan is not appropriate for everyone, has numerous side effects, and should not be mixed with SSRI (selective serotonin reuptake inhibitor) antidepressants.

 Ginger is available in many forms for use as a food and as a supplement.